Honorine77/plsql-window-functions-Uwumuremyi-Honorine/READ.md

 ## STEP 1: PROBLEM DEFINITION
-Business context: A pastry shop with five branches across Rwanda serves red velvet, chocolate, cheesecake, and mousse pastries.
+Business context: Savory pastry shop with five branches across Rwanda serves red velvet, chocolate, cheesecake, and mousse pastries.

 Data challenge: The management team wants to know the top-performing pastry type per branch, examine the sales trends, and customers' spending behavior to know the most preferred pastry in order to optimize the business's inventory and come up with appropriate marketing strategies.